 Are you facing challenges with NDAA Section 889 ?

-The National Defense Authorization Act (NDAA) was signed into law on Aug.
-13, 2018 and imposed new restrictions on procurement of telecommunications equipment or services based on ties to certain Chinese entities, thereby expanding the list of forbidden products for federal contractors.
+The National Defense Authorization Act (NDAA) was signed into law on August 13, 2018.
+Imposed new restrictions on procurement of telecommunications equipment or services based on ties to certain Chinese entities.
+Thereby expanding the list of forbidden products for federal contractors.

 From NDIA website:

-Section 889 of the 2019 National Defense Authorization Act prohibits the federal government, government contractors, and grant and loan recipients from procuring or using certain “covered telecommunication equipment or services” that are produced by Huawei, ZTE, Hytera, Hikvision, and Dahua and their subsidiaries as a “substantial or essential component of any system, or as critical technology as part of any system.”
+The 2019 National Defense Authorization Act’s Section 889 prohibits the federal government, government contractors, and grant and loan recipients from procuring or using certain “covered telecommunication equipment or services”.
+The specified equipment is produced by Huawei, ZTE, Hytera, Hikvision, and Dahua, along with their subsidiaries.
+When it serves as a “substantial or essential component of any system” or is considered critical technology within a system.

 The two phases of prohibition: